BoyuShen2004/online-error-handling-tool/README.md

 - PR AUC: 0.5886 vs. baseline AUC-PD 0.5294 (**+5.92%**)
 - CSI: 0.3487 → 0.3717 (**+2.30%**)

-#### Meaning for the Project
+#### What These Results Mean for the Project

 **Key improvements**:
 1. **PR AUC improvement** (+5.92%) is the most significant gain, directly reflecting better performance on the rare tornado class.
-This is critical for imbalanced problems and validates our focal loss + class balancing approach.
+This validates our focal loss + class balancing approach for imbalanced problems.

 2. **ROC AUC improvement** (+2.61%) indicates stronger global ranking ability, demonstrating better discriminative power across all threshold choices.